 The duct tape trick works well to get rid of squash bug adults too.
 When you tap them with the tape, they stick right to it!
 (Though I do pinch the tape around them to make sure they don’t fall off.)

 An alternative to duct tape for nymphs and adults would be to get yourself a handheld vacuum cleaner.
 It’s a lot safer than squishing and works well for catching the ones that almost got away!
 A hand-held vacuum is also excellent for other garden pests like Cucumber Beetle, Asparagus Beetles, Mexican Bean Beetles, Colorado Potato Beetles, and more!

 One final, long-term, goal would be to encourage your garden to become a diverse habitat.
 A place where predators like frogs and toads can become your greatest allies in the war against the pests!

-With a little diligence in using these tricks to get a handle on how to get rid of squash bugs, my garden plants have a fighting chance!
-And I hope that yours will now too!
+So, with a little diligence in using these tricks, my garden plants have a fighting chance against these squash bugs!
+Also, I hope that yours will now too!

 Finally, I want to know everything about your experience with squash bugs and how you face them.
 Please, feel free to ask any further questions in the comments section.
 I will keep an eye on the comments, in order to give you all the right answers.
 So, how is your squash beetle war going?
 If you succeeded, how did you?
 If not, how do you plan to attack?
 Share your gardening story with us and keep us posted about how you protect your green friends.